Nairn Transport Company: Drivers and dangers

 At first, only two cars made the trip weekly, but by 1925, eight or nine, or even twelve, cars were travelling at the same time.
-The original bedouin guides were dropped in favour of extra drivers and the cars changed from daytime travel to driving in the cooler temperatures at night.
+The original Bedouin guides were dropped in favour of extra drivers and the cars changed from daytime travel to driving in the cooler temperatures at night.
 The cars travelled in convoy, following well established routes that avoided wells or wadis where raiders might be hiding, and regularly checking on each other.

 The drivers became acclimatised to the conditions and were experts in the gilhooley maneuver where a car would spin several times, without turning over, on the polished mud flats that were part of the journey, before the driver regained control.
 Temperatures were very high in the desert and sometimes the tyres caught fire.
-The drivers were a colourful group of mostly English, Australian, New Zealand, Canadian or American, known for their drinking and whoring.
+The drivers were a colourful group of mostly English, Australians, New Zealanders, Canadians, or Americans, known for their drinking and whoring.
 In order to keep them out of brothels and know where to find them, the Nairns gave each one a house and a girl for company.
 One-eyed John Reid used a Cadillac to chase down and shoot a cheetah.
-Ryan, an Australian, was often drunk and filled his water bottles with Arak, a Local spirit.
+Ryan, an Australian, was often drunk and filled his water bottles with arak, a local spirit.

 Although the convoys were always armed and were often attacked, the Nairns preferred to give the raiders what they wanted rather than risk the death of a passenger and no passenger ever died on a trip, though one was wounded and a driver was shot and later died from his wounds.
 The drivers were wary of carrying weapons in case they were used against them and in one case a revolver owned by a driver was held to his chest by an Arab and only failed to discharge because the man did not know how to release the safety catch.
 On another occasion, two Buicks were stolen by raiders and later used to launch attacks against convoys.